ACUFO indexHome

 Summary:

-As he mentioned that he had chased a UFO back in 1944 in the Pacific, Richard Hall asked for details, which Martin gave in his next letter.
+As he mentioned that he had chased a UFO back in 1944 in the Pacific, Richard Hall asked for details; which Martin gave in his next letter.

 He explained that as close as he could recall, it happened in June or July 1944.
 He was on a patrol from Eniwetak in a PB4Y-1 (B-24D) of Squadron VB 108, commanded by E.C.
 Renfro.
 His pilot was Lt.
 F. Ackermann, USNR, the co-pilot was Ens.
 Folson, and in the crew were F. Mares, R. Kenesky, C.C.
 Van Willigan, H. Thompson, one Schiefelbein, R. Colberson, D.E.
 Turalson, one other unidentified man operating an onboard radar, and himself.

 They were North-East of Truk atoll when the onboard radar picked up a blip, which the crew tracked to within 1 mile.
-But the only think in sight on the perfectly clear day was a cloud ball, which the plane circled, with the radar still showing a sharp firm blip in the area where the cloud stood.
+But the only thing in sight on the perfectly clear day was a cloud ball, which the plane circled, with the radar still showing a sharp firm blip in the area where the cloud stood.
 The crew could see nothing around, over, or under this cloud, whatever was there was motionless inside the cloud.

 They did not fly into the cloud, and they did not fire into it.